Anthrobotics/anthro-docs/docs/TO-DO.md

 ### art

 - [ ] Create emotes and stickers for Discord server
-- [ ] Create anthro mascot for the project, and conoany mascot
+- [ ] Create anthro mascot for the project, and company mascot
 - [ ] Rework logo for the anthro project
 - [ ] Concept artwork to promote the project
 - [ ] References for initial "cast" of robot characters to promote the project (to be built as IRL robots)